 - Is there someone to help with planning the transfer from the acute care hospital to the rehabilitation facility?

-- Is there someone to help with discharge planning?
+- Is there someone to help with health transition planning?

 - How often will the patient receive physical and occupational therapy?